SinaHKazemi/CESM.jl/docs/src/reference/model.md

 then

+- The active capacity of a storage is the maximum throughput power.
+The following constraint calculates the maximum capacity of the storage

 ```math
 \text{var\_max\_storage\_level}[s,y] = \text{var\_active\_capacity}[s,y]/\text{c\_rate}[s] \quad \forall s \in S, \forall y \in Y
 ```

+- Doesn't let the storage level to be more than the maximum capacity

 ```math
 \text{var\_storage\_level}[s,y,t] \leq \text{var\_max\_storage\_level}[s,y] \quad \forall s \in S, \forall y \in Y, \forall t \in T
 ```

+- The active capacity of the storage is its maximum throughput power.

 ```math
 \text{var\_power\_in}[s,y,t] \leq \text{var\_active\_capacity}[s,y] \quad \forall s \in S, \forall y \in Y, \forall t \in T